best travel gifts

 1. Apple Airpods Pro

-This year we purchased Apple Airpods Pro, and they are definitely game changers.
+This year I purchased Apple Airpods Pro, and they are definitely game changers.
 My favorite feature is the Active Noise Cancellation.
-Basically, there is a microphone that detects external noise and then counters that with anti-noise.
 I love using this feature at the airport and on public transportation.
 I also appreciate that the Airpods are much less bulky than carrying around noise canceling headphones.
 Finally, I like these because they are wireless.
 No more undoing tangles or getting the wires caught while trying to move around.
-I’m starting this list off with these because they are amazing.
+They have also held up great.
+I once accidentally put these in the washing machine, and after drying them out for 24 hours, they worked perfectly!

 2. Universal Travel Adapter with USB

 One of the more stressful parts about travel is figuring how to use your electronics in different countries.
-There is a lot of variation in both the plug type and the amount of voltage.
 I can’t tell you how many times I’ve brought an adapter only to discover it didn’t quite work.
 The beauty of a universal travel adapter is that it is designed to work in multiple types of plugs.
-The one listed here works in over 150 different countries.
-Problem solved!
+There are travel adapters that work in over 150 countries… I recommend getting one of those!

 3. Weekender Bag